-- It is recognised by Quest School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school. - Quest School identifies that the issues can be broadly categorised into three areas of risk: - o content: being exposed to illegal, inappropriate or harmful material - o contact: being subjected to harmful online interaction with other users - o conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and deputy DSL's have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2018. - Quest School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2018 has appropriate policies in place that are shared and understood by all members of the school community.
-Further information reading the specific approaches relating to this can be found in the schools Online Safety Policy & Acceptable Use Policy which can be found in the school policy file in the staff room. - Quest School will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access school systems and internet provision. - Quest School acknowledges that whilst filtering and monitoring is an important part of schools' online safety responsibilities, it is only one part of our approach to online safety.
-Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken. - Quest School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.
+- It is recognised by Trinity School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - The DSL has overall responsibility for online safeguarding within the school. - Trinity School identifies that the issues can be broadly categorised into three areas of risk: - content: being exposed to illegal, inappropriate or harmful material; - \circ contact: being subjected to harmful online interaction with other users; - \circ $\,$ conduct: personal online behaviour that increases the likelihood of, or causes, harm. - The DSL and leadership team have read annex C regarding Online Safety within 'Keeping Children Safe in Education' 2018. - Trinity School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2018 has appropriate policies in place that are shared and understood by all members of the school community.
+Further information regarding the specific approaches relating to this can be found in the schools Online Safety Policy, which can be found in the school's 'policies' folder. - Trinity School will ensure that appropriate filtering and monitoring systems are in place when students and staff access school systems and internet provision. - Trinity School acknowledges that whilst filtering and monitoring is an important part of schools' online safety responsibilities, it is only one part of our approach to online safety.
+Students and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken.

+• Trinity School will ensure a comprehensive whole school curriculum response is in place to enable all students to learn about and manage online risks effectively and will support parents and the wider school community (including all members of staff) to become aware and alert to the need to keep children safe online.